Iris Lorikeet

 About the Iris Lorikeet

-The Iris Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live average 10 years with a maximum recorded of 15 years..
+The Iris Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live average 10-15 years, with some individuals reaching 20 years in captivity..

 How to Identify a Iris Lorikeet